-It is Ealing Learning Partnership priority for 2023/24 to offer bespoke support from the newly appointed RE Adviser.
+Ealing Learning Partnership's priority for 2023/24 was to offer bespoke support from the newly appointed RE Adviser, and specialist RE sessions are now planned going forward.

-Governor/ Head teacher training: Ealing SACRE could also offer Religious Education training to support Governors and Head teachers in meeting their legal requirement to provide high quality RE in schools.
-This can be a consideration going forward.
+Governor/ Head teacher training: Ealing SACRE (Adviser) also offers Religious Education support to Governors and Head teachers in meeting their legal requirement to provide high quality RE in schools.